 Frequent and vigorous debates concerning immigration have thrust the DACA issue into the spotlight as one of the most contentious and relevant issues in the 21st century.
 We live in an increasingly transnational world, where border security and migration underscore critical national policies of most countries.
 Indeed, Western nations have experienced soaring immigration trends, and governments are left scrambling to respond with appropriate policies.
 However, arriving at a national consensus on what is an appropriate response to an influx of immigrants is extremely difficult.
 President Trump’s recent dismantling of the Deferred Action for Childhood Arrivals (DACA) program highlights one such decision.
 To yank the rug out from under Dreamers who have invested their lives and money in the US is not only egregiously cruel but will also damage the US economy by creating human capital holes that would otherwise be filled by Dreamers.
-This paper seeks to show that this policy, or move to repeal policy, is based on a culture of fear rather than facts by examining the market and government failures surrounding the policy.
+This article seeks to show that this policy, or move to repeal policy, is based on a culture of fear rather than facts by examining the market and government failures surrounding the policy.

 DACA emerged from a 2012 executive order signed by President Obama.
 The program allowed Dreamers, classified as undocumented immigrants arriving in the US, to embark on a path to citizenship.
 By registering with the government, the possibility that Dreamers would get ‘lost in the system’ is removed; further stipulations ensure participants would be educated and have the desire to work, further reducing the chance of free riders.